-Looking at headline effects on performance, our sector allocation and stock selection had the largest impact.
+Looking at headline effects on performance, our stock selection had the largest impact.
 After a strong start to the year, we looked to reduce the risk in our portfolios, slightly reducing our overweight position in the bank sector, particularly subordinated debt, moving into a favoured sector, structured bonds, where spreads were wider.
 This general move added to performance: benefiting early on as spreads tightened and then taking risk off ahead of the modest widening we saw later.

 Our stock selection was the main driver of outperformance.
-The story of the quarter was our bank and insurance bonds seeing strong performance in the first two months of the year.
+The story of quarter was our bank and insurance bonds seeing strong performance in the first two months of the year.
 Our strategies continue to see value in financials - particularly subordinated debt, which offers good value and increased buying opportunities.
 The sector is also seeing continued issuance, keeping bonds attractively priced.
 It must be noted that this has slowed slightly in recent months, however, and some widening in the sector has seen us seek opportunities elsewhere.

 In the quarter, bonds from Close Brothers saw a strong recovery from the fourth quarter, when negative news headlines around car leasing fines had pushed prices lower.
-Elsewhere in banks, IG Group and subordinated bonds from Aberdeen, Barclays and Santander also contributed to performance.
+Elsewhere in banks, IG Group and subordinated bonds from Santander also contributed to performance.
+In insurance, ongoing liability management exercises continued to provide opportunities - Legal & General saw strong performance in bonds that were bought back by the issuer as these were not capital efficient.